Jkierem/jazzi/README.md

 This README.md is a summary of all that is available in jazzi.
 For more details go to API.md

-All functionalities are exported as named exports from the jazzi module
+All structures and global functions are exported as named exports from the jazzi module

 ```javascript
 import { Maybe, Either, IO, Reader, foldMap, match } from 'jazzi';